directus-labs/guest-authoring/copy-this-template-directory/index.md

 ## Introduction

 In this tutorial, you will learn how to configure an iOS project that authenticates with Directus.
-You'll cover registering, logging in, viewing all posts from all users, creating a post, and editing and deleting posts from your user account.
+You'll cover registering, logging in, logging out, viewing all posts from all users, creating a post, and editing and deleting posts from your user account.

 ## Before You Start